This page gives some very general energy-saving discussion. (Click to Jump to heat pumps below)

 1. Consider some SERIOUS insulation.
 Consider what savings would be made over the lifetime of the building.
 Wall insulation is important.
 Internal insulation can be done room by room by various methods.
 External wall insulation may be an expensive option, but could be a worthwhile investment.

 2. Insulate all pipework where appropriate (unheated areas) .
 Focus on your boiler room, since there is no reason for a boiler-room to be hot.
 There are many thousands of miles of pipe losing heat to areas that don’t need heating.
 There are various wall thickness of pipe lagging to choose from but sadly, thick-wall can be disproportionally expensive.
 Sometimes, 2 layers of thinner-wall type can be used.
-Bear in mind that any split types can lose a surprising amount of heat, so bind the insulation on very well.
+Bear in mind that any split types can lose a surprising amount of heat at the slit, so bind the insulation on well.

 3. If you have thermostatic radiator valves, adjust them carefully and properly.
 They are actually quite accurate, but sometimes appear to be fickle since some tend to operate in ‘bursts’ (this is not unusual).
 If you set them carefully to say number 2, you will find the room is kept at a constant low-ish temperature.
 Don’t be surprised if the radiator seems cold on some occasions, and hot on others.
 This could be normal.
-Resist the temptation to feel the radiator’s temperature before you adjust it – adjust bit-by-bit depending on the actual room temperature.
+Adjust bit-by-bit depending on the actual room temperature.

 4. Improve your control system, this can save a lot of energy.
-Fit easy-to-use time clocks and thermostats.
+Fit easy-to-use time clocks and thermostats, but keep it simple.

 6. Make sure that your heating system is properly serviced.